dKurbi/42Barcelona_01_Libft/README.md

 #### • calloc
 #### • strdup

-## And the following ones have been added
+## And the following functions have been added

 ### • ft_substr
 **Prototype:**